recurrentauto/recurrent-datascience-hw/README.md

   with this assignment is the first steps you might take to explore the data and prototype some code, before getting a rough model up and running.
 With that in mind, please leave in cells that show your exploration or thought processes so that we can follow your work.
-- At the end of the notebook, include some markdown with a discussion of what you would do differently or improve if you had more time/more data/additional data sources/etc.
+- At the end of the notebook, include a markdown cell with a discussion of what you would do differently or improve if you had more time/more data/additional data sources/etc.
 - Please try to make it easy for us to run the cells in your notebook (those that aren't pseudocode) by using relatively up-to-date versions of Python and the packages